svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_register_machine/index.md

 ## Evaluation of self-evaluating expressions

 Some expressions evaluate to them self.
-Examples of such expressions are, a value such as 42 or a string like "hello world". when these are encountered, the exp register is copied to the val register and the `ec_eval` state is set to `EVAL_CONTINUATION`.
+Examples of such expressions are, a value such as 42 or a string like "hello world".
+When these are encountered, the exp register is copied to the val register and the `ec_eval` state is set to `EVAL_CONTINUATION`.